-Print-maker and comic book publisher Walker Mettling is creating an historical map of Elmwood featuring the gone but not forgotten histories of Long Pond as well as a billboard mural depicting the pond on the West End Rec Center’s west-facing facade.
-Mettling originally envisioned a tri-part project: the map, the billboard, and a public screen-printing party to celebrate the research and final products.
-To follow along with his progress, check out #wherelongpondusedtobe.
+Print-maker and comic book publisher Walker Mettling created an historical map of Elmwood featuring the gone but not forgotten histories of Long Pond as well as a billboard mural depicting the pond on the West End Rec Center’s west-facing facade.
+The tri-part project included the map, the billboard, and a public screen-printing party to celebrate the research and final products.
+To learn more, check out #wherelongpondusedtobe.

 “Olneyville Community Loom”

 40 Sonoma Ct.

 Multi-disciplinary textile artist Lyza Baum and textile artist/museum educator Kristen Haines spent spring 2021 into summer conducting outreach to Olneyville residents and organizations to build connections and support for a summer weaving collaboration.
 The design was developed in collaboration with the Rosie’s Girls program at the Olneyville YWCA, the site owner, and advocates at the Woonasquatucket River Watershed Council.
 It was installed in late summer 2021.